 When crafted correctly, prenups can and do protect future assets, earnings, and debts.

-If you’re contemplating a prenup, consider hiring an unbundled lawyer to help create a favorable agreement.
-We can connect you with one in your area today.
+If you’re contemplating a prenup, consider hiring a lawyer to help create a favorable agreement.
+We can connect you with an Unbundled family lawyer in your area today.

 What Is a Prenup?

 A prenuptial agreement, also referred to as a prenup, antenuptial agreement, or premarital contract, is an agreement created between a couple before they get married.
 This type of contract has many uses, but most frequently serves as a roadmap to simplify divorce or make provisions in case of a spouse’s death.

 Many view prenups unfavorably, especially the individual whose future spouse is proposing the agreement.
 Many believe prenuptial agreements cast a negative shadow on a marriage, looking ahead to a future divorce.
 Prenups must legally be fair to both parties, not just one.
 If created correctly, the agreements can be a beneficial tool.